-Recently opened NQ bar and kitchen, Wilderness are not just looking to revolutionise the city's food scene - they have their sights set on the cocktails too.
+Recently opened bar and kitchen, Wolf At The Door are not just looking to revolutionise the city's food scene - they have their sights set on the cocktails too.

 They’ve hit the Northern Quarter like a freight train over the past few weeks, shaking things up and setting a towering benchmark for other venues in the area (and even throughout the rest of the city) to follow.